MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/report-builder-functions-last-function.md

 ---
-title: "Last function in a paginated report"
+title: "Last function in a Power BI paginated report"
-description: The Last function returns the final value in a set of data in a paginated report after all sorting and filtering have been applied at the specified scope in Report Builder.
+description: The Last function returns the final value in a set of data in a Power BI paginated report after all sorting and filtering have been applied at the specified scope in Report Builder.
 author: maggiesMSFT
 ms.author: maggies
 ms.date: 03/31/2023